kyma-incubator/varkes/api-server/README.md

 Make sure you have first executed `make resolve` from the project root!

-To run the Client locally with an empty configuration, use:
+To run the Server locally with an empty configuration, use:
 ```
 npm start
 ```